On the Sn/n-Problem: Computational results

-\begin{remark} The function $\rho$ is constructed from our computed data.
-It is an interesting question whether it is indeed possible to show that $\rho(t) = \1 -\mathcal{O}(t^{-\frac{1}{4}})$. \end{remark}

-We calculated $V^{S}$ and $b$ as well for non integer values.
+We calculated $V^{S}$ and $b$ as well for non-integer values.
 We did this by choosing an integer $D$ and then calculate $V^{S}$ on $\frac{1}{D}\NN\times\frac{1}{D}\ZZ$ with the method described above.\footnote{For most plots we used $D=300$.} Some plots of $b$ and $V^{S}$ are given in Figures \ref{fig:1} - \ref{fig:3}.
-An interesting observation is that $V^{S}$ seems to be continuous but not smooth on $C$.
-A note on the question of non-smoothness of certain value functions is currently being written by the authors.
+The method enables us to get very detailed impressions of $b$ and $V^{S}$ what inspires further analytical research.
+In $\cite{christensen2020}$ the authors showed that $V^S$ is not differentiable on a dense subset of $C^S$ and that $C^S$ is not convex.